 Select + Add Section at the bottom to choose from an extensive selection of additional sections you can add to any page.

-If your existing item library synced over from Square when you got started with Square Online, you may skip to Step 11: Organise your items.
+If your existing item library synced over from Square when you got started with Square Online, you may skip to Step 11: Organize your items.

 If you haven’t yet created items for your store, let’s take a look at how to do it from within the site editor.
 You can also create items from Items > Item Library on the main Online dashboard.